quantify-os/quantify-scheduler/docs/tutorials/qblox/index.rst

 Introduction
 ^^^^^^^^^^^^

-:mod:`quantify-scheduler` provides a modular system: :mod:`~quantify.scheduler.backends.qblox_backend`,
+:mod:`quantify.scheduler` provides a modular system: :mod:`~quantify.scheduler.backends.qblox_backend`,
 that abstracts the full experimental setup using `Qblox <https://www.qblox.com>`_ hardware for experiments in a modern and automated fashion.